ivboh/most_affordable_destinations_data_scientist/README.md

 ### Final hypothesis:

-- Texas vs other states:
-  The null hypothesis: Texas and other states have the same mean salary adjusted by living cost.
+- Texas vs other states:the null hypothesis: Texas and other states have the same mean salary adjusted by living cost.
 The alternative hypothesis is that the average adjusted salary in Texas is higher than that in other states.

-- How much is the lift:
-  A confidence interval is constructed for the difference of average salaries in and out of Texas.
+- How much is the lift:a confidence interval is constructed for the difference of average salaries in and out of Texas.
 And an A/B test was conducted to confirm the lift is significant.

 ---